How one woman used intermittent fasting to drop 65 pounds since January

 “I was going to sleep worried that I wouldn’t wake up the next morning,” Wright told NBC News BETTER.

 She was also afraid that she wouldn’t live to see her 3-year-old daughter, Novah, grow up.
-That was when Wirght, 28, realized something had to change.
+That was when Wright, 28, realized something had to change.

 “This is no way to live thinking you’re going to die because you’re overweight and you’re unhealthy,” she says.